Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/konnect-plugin-binding.md

 The `KongPluginBinding` is the CRD used to manage the binding relationship between plugins and attached {{site.konnect_short_name}} entities, including services, routes, consumers, and consumer groups, or a supported combination of these entities.

-It has two parts for the binding description in its specification: `spec.pluginRef` to refer to a `KongPlugin` resource which contains the plugin name and configuration of the plugin, and `spec.targets` to refer to the entity or combination of entities that the plugin attached to.
+This CRD has two parts for the binding description in its specification:
+* `spec.pluginRef`: Refers to a `KongPlugin` resource which contains the plugin name and configuration of the plugin.
+* `spec.targets`: Refers to the entity or combination of entities that the plugin is attached to.
 The `spec.controlPlaneRef` refers to the {{site.konnect_product_name}} control plane this `KongPluginBinding` is associated with.

 ## Using an unmanaged `KongPluginBinding`